elab/jgit-buildnumber/README.md

 shortRevisionLength                                          | Length of abbreviated SHA-1 for `shortRevision` and `shortParent` properties, min.
 0, max.
 40. Default: 7 gitDateFormat                                                | Format for `git.authorDate` and `git.commitDate` (see Java `SimpleDateFormat`).
 The default locale will be used.
 TimeZone can be specified with `dateFormatTimeZone`.<br>Default: `yyyy-MM-dd`. buildDateFormat                                              | Format for `git.buildDate` (see Java `SimpleDateFormat`).
 The default locale will be used.
 TimeZone can be specified with `dateFormatTimeZone`.<br>Default: `yyyy-MM-dd HH:mm:ss`. dateFormatTimeZone                                           | TimeZone for `gitDateFormat` and `buildDateFormat`.
-For possible values see Java `TimeZone#getTimeZone(String)`.<br>Default: current default TimeZone, as returned by Java `TimeZone#getDefault()`. countCommitsSince*Inclusive*<br>countCommitsSince*Exclusive* | Specifies since which ancestor commit (inclusive or exclusive) to count commits.
+For possible values see Java `TimeZone#getTimeZone(String)`.<br>Default: current default TimeZone, as returned by Java `TimeZone#getDefault()`.
+(Note that the Maven's built-in `maven.build.timestamp` property always return time in UTC.) countCommitsSince*Inclusive*<br>countCommitsSince*Exclusive* | Specifies since which ancestor commit (inclusive or exclusive) to count commits.
 Can be specified as tag (annotated or lightweight) or SHA-1 (complete or abbreviated).<br>If such commit is not found, all commits get counted.
-If both, inclusive and exclusive parameters are specified, the "inclusive" version wins.<br><br>Useful if you only want to count commits since start of the current development iteration.<br>Default: not set (all commits get counted).
+If both, inclusive and exclusive parameters are specified, the "inclusive" version wins.<br><br>The parameter is useful if you only want to count commits since start of the current development iteration.<br>Default: not set (all commits get counted).
 <a name="buildNumberFormat">buildNumberFormat</a>            | JavaScript expression to format/compose the `git.buildNumber`.
 Uses JS engine from JDK.
 All properties are exposed to JavaScript as global String variables (names without `git.` prefix).
 JavaScript engine is initialized only if `buildNumberFormat` is provided.<br><br>Example: `branch + "." + commitsCount + "/" + commitDate + "/" + shortRevision + (dirty.length > 0 ? "-" + dirty : "");`<br><br>Default: `<tag or branch>.<commitsCount>.<shortRevision>-<dirty>`<br> or, more precisely, equivalent of JavaScript (evaluation result of the last line gets returned; real implementation is in Java for performance):<br>`name = (tag.length > 0) ? tag : (branch.length > 0) ? branch : "UNNAMED";`<br>`name + "." + commitsCount + "." + shortRevision + (dirty.length > 0 ? "-" + dirty : "");`
 repositoryDirectory                                          | Directory to start searching Git root from, should contain `.git` directory or be a subdirectory of such directory.
 Default: `${project.basedir}`.
 <a name="runOnlyAtExecutionRoot">runOnlyAtExecutionRoot</a>  | Setting this parameter to `false` allows to re-read metadata from Git repo in every submodule of a multi-module project, not only in the root one.
 Default: `true`.
 skip                                                         | Setting this parameter to `true` will skip plugin execution.
+Default: `false`.
-Default: `false`. verbose                                                      | Print more information during build (e.g. parameters, all extracted properties, execution times).
+<a name="verbose">verbose</a>                                | Print more information during build (e.g. parameters, all extracted properties, execution times).
 Default: `false`.

 Configuration example: